tuzumkuru/notion-imdb-movielist-update/Readme.md

-# Notion IMDB Integration
+# Notion-IMDB Movie List Update

-Notion-IMDB Integration is a Python script that automizes updating ones movie database with information gathered from IMDB
+Notion-IMDB Movie List Update is a Python script that automizes updating ones movie database with information gathered from IMDB.

-It checks a specific table and fills in the empty cells with the information on IMDB
+It checks a specific table and fills in the empty cells using the information on IMDB.

 This is a project that I am developing to learn Python, environments, and APIs.
 Feel free to comment on the project about anything (structure, design, implementation, etc.).